 Has North Yorkshire Fire and Rescue Service had a say in these proposals?

-Yes - the proposals have been developed by North Yorkshire Fire and Rescue Service and
+Yes - the proposits have been developed by North Yorkshire Fire and Resous Service and expect because their local station is not available

 Has North Yorkshire Fire and Rescue Service had a say in these proposals?